-The cancer registration service, which routinely collects hospital data on all cases of cancer, will allow GPs access to data from all of their patients who were diagnosed with cancer during the timeframe selected for the audit.
+The cancer registration services, which routinely collect hospital data on all cases of cancer, will allow GPs access to data from all of their patients who were diagnosed with cancer during the timeframe selected for the audit.

 Participating GPs will then securely submit information about the primary care part of the pathway for these patients.
 Information will be collected from the period of a patient first presenting with symptoms to their diagnosis, including: consultations, key dates, investigations, symptoms and referrals.
-Information will also be collected on patient characteristics such as ethnicity, reasons why patients might find it difficult to communicate with a GP, attend the GP surgery and other health conditions.
+Information will also be collected on patient characteristics such as reasons why patients might find it difficult to communicate with a GP, attend the GP surgery and other health conditions.

 Information governance and data release requirements will be met.
-Information will be transferred securely between GPs and the cancer registry.
-The data may, in the future, be used for further audit and research purposes.
+Information will be transferred securely between GPs and the cancer registries.
+The data may also be used for further audit and research purposes.
 However, appropriate approvals will be sought for any further research and any data made available for research will not include patient, GP or practice-identifiable information.

-This National Cancer Diagnosis Audit is being operationally managed by Cancer Research UK, but is a broad partnership that involves support and input from: The Royal College of GPs, Macmillan Cancer Support, Public Health England (specifically the National Cancer Registration and Analysis Service) and NHS England.
+This National Cancer Diagnosis Audit is being operationally managed by Cancer Research UK, but is a broad partnership that involves support and input from: The Royal College of GPs, Macmillan Cancer Support, Public Health England (specifically the National Cancer Registration and Analysis Service), NHS England and NHS National Services Scotland.

-Sue is one of the patients who has provided invaluable insights to help develop the audit.
+Sue was one of the patients who provided invaluable insights to help develop the audit from the outset.

 The National Cancer Diagnosis Audit is a bold programme to assess the routes to diagnosis for our patients who are diagnosed with cancer by bringing together the cancer registry record with the primary care information in a new way.
 It is hoped that by having engagement of a good representation of Practices from all quarters of the UK a broad picture will develop as to what is being done well, and where there is room to improve our clinical practices, diagnostic pathways, the link between primary and secondary care and, ultimately, improve the outcomes of our patients.